Ah, yes. How familiar is the bait-and-switch in politics.

 GOP leaders claimed that retaking the House was a mandate to do the people's business.
 To take a pulse of the "people's business," check a recent Gallup tally asking whether abortions should be legal under any circumstances, legal only under certain circumstances, or illegal in all circumstances.
 A rough 1 in 5 said it should be illegal under any circumstance; meanwhile, nearly 4 in 5 said it should be legal, even if only under certain circumstances.

-In fact, when asked the top problems facing the nation, abortion doesn't even make the list
+In fact, when asked the top problems facing the nation, abortion doesn't even make the list.

 Pretty clear evidence that it's not the most pressing issue for the American people.
-It's
+It's still the economy, stupid.
+Maybe with a Republican lens, jobs are created by banning abortions.

-still the economy, stupid.
+Pretty clear evidence that it's not the most pressing issue for the American people.
+It's still the economy, stupid.
 Maybe with a Republican lens, jobs are created by banning abortions.

 Southeast Pennsylvania has 14 Planned Parenthood health centers, plus four more that provide abortion services.
 Statewide, there are some 45 health centers, sometimes lifelines for women struggling without health coverage; 12 percent of Pennsylvania women are uninsured, according to the Kaiser Family Foundation.